Public service pension at a glance

 Supplementary Death Benefit

-The Supplementary Death Benefit provides a lump-sum benefit equal to twice your annual salary, payable to your designated beneficiary or to your estate.
-The coverage decreases by 10 per cent each year starting at age 66 to a minimum of $10,000 by age 75.
+The Supplementary Death Benefit provides a lump-sum benefit equal to twice your annual salary, payable to your designated beneficiaries or to your estate.
+The coverage decreases by 10% each year starting at age 66 to a minimum of $10,000 by age 75.
 If you are still employed in the public service after age 65, the minimum coverage is the greater of $10,000 or one third of your annual salary.

 Minimum Benefit

-If you have no eligible survivor or children, the beneficiary you designated to receive the Supplementary Death Benefit or your estate will receive an amount equal to the greater of the return of your contributions with interest or five years of pension payments, less any payments already received.
+If you have no eligible survivor or children, or you have not named beneficiaries to receive the Supplementary Death Benefit or, if the beneficiaries you have named predecease you, your estate will receive an amount equal to the greater of the return of your contributions with interest or five years of pension payments, less any payments already received.

 Life Events for Plan Members